on3iro/aeons-end-randomizer/CustomExpeditions/Example.md

           "tier": 1, // tier which will be used for upgraded basic nemesis card generation and nemesis rolling "nemesisId": "CarapaceQueen", // specific nemesis id -> this will be taken instead of randomly rolled one "newUBNCards": {
-            // new upgraded basic nemesis cards to add WORK IN PROGRESS "type": "regular",
+            // new upgraded basic nemesis cards to add "type": "regular",
             "addRandom": true
           },
-          "specialRules": "You may not talk", // special rules which will be displayed WORK IN PROGRESS "treasure": {
+          "specialRules": "You may not talk", // special rules which will be displayed "treasure": {
             // treasure which will be rolled upon completion of the battle "level": 1, // level of the treasure to be rolled